 Organizers: Asia Ferrin and Perry Zurn

-The lab is a vibrant collective of faculty, graduate students, community leaders, and local educators.
-We aim to develop interdisciplinary research and public practice, at the intersection of curiosity and mindfulness, that can best enhance learning environments in the 21st century
+This working group is a vibrant collective of faculty, graduate students, community leaders, and local educators.
+We aim to develop interdisciplinary research and public practice, at the intersection of curiosity and mindfulness, that can best enhance learning environments in the 21st century.

 In both historical scholarly work and contemporary empirical research, curiosity is often associated with distraction, anxiety, and ADHD—that is, mental states that are hyper-active, future-oriented, and somewhat disorganized.
 At the same time, in historical and contemporary practices of mindfulness, curiosity is often utilized as a tool for resolving states like distraction, anxiety, and ADHD.
 This raises interesting questions about the relationship between mindfulness and curiosity.
 Does curiosity inhibit mindfulness?
 Foster mindfulness?
 Does mindfulness enhance or diminish curiosity?